 Students at Fairfield will take one course that focuses on a non-Western culture or society, exclusive of Europe, and the United States, and their literary, artistic, musical, religious, philosophical, political, economic, or scientific traditions.
 Though courses primarily emphasizing North American and European topics will NOT count toward this requirement, courses focusing on Native American, Russian, and pre-Columbian or Latin American cultures CAN meet the requirement.
 Core language courses do not meet this requirement while literature and culture courses may satisfy this requirement.
 Moreover, such a course will NOT emphasize international relations or business relations vis-à-vis Europe or the United States.
 A study abroad experience may satisfy this requirement if it meets with the spirit and letter of this proposed mission statement.
-A similar mechanism as was used for the USA diversity requirement will be used for the approval of courses, and implementation of this World Diversity requirement.
+A similar mechanism as was used for the USA diversity requirement.